-A formal interview is one conducted under specific conditions and from which admissible evidence may be gathered relating to an offence.
+Formal interviews are conducted under specific conditions and can lead to the gathering of admissible evidence related to an offence.
 It can also be known as being interviewed ‘under caution’.

 While formal interviews are routinely conducted by the police (often under arrest), the power to interview under caution is also held by a number of prosecuting agencies, including:

 - The Health and Safety Executive (HSE)

 - The Driver and Vehicle Standards Agency (DVLA)

 Many people are surprised when it is not the police or local authorities that want to speak with them; even more so when they discover that some of these agencies have the power of arrest.
 Notice of intention to interview by any potential prosecutor must be taken seriously.